Paper Title and Summary

 spatial and temporal scales is difficult with spacecraft and computer

-simulations alone, but can sometimes be studied much
+simulations alone, but can sometimes be studied much more easily with

-how to better utilize laboratory experiments in their own research.
+utilize laboratory experiments in their own research.

 McGranaghan R. M. Thompson B. Halford A.